Kimjunkuk/CyberSecurity/[SamsungGalaxy][DebugScreen][*#0011#].md

- In cellular networks, when a mobile moves from cell to cell and performs cell selection/reselection and handover, it has to measure the signal strength/quality of the neighbor cells.
 In LTE network, a UE measures two parameters on reference signal: RSRP (Reference Signal Received Power) and RSRQ (Reference Signal Received Quality).

 In LTE network, a UE measures two parameters on reference signal: